The sophomore offering ‘Have You Ever Touched A Dream?’ came out in 2003.

 But DAYBEHAVIOR went into hiatus shortly after until they returned in 2012 with ‘Follow That Car!’, featuring widescreen pop ditties such as ‘City Lights’, ‘Silent Dawn’ and ‘It’s A Game’.

-With Paulinda Crescentini, Carl Hammar and Tommy Arell close to completing their fourth opus ‘Based on a true story’, the trio took a break from recording and kindly chatted to The Electricity Club.
+With Paulinda Crescentini, Carl Hammar and Tommy Arell close to completing their fourth opus ‘Based on a true story’, the trio took a break from recording and kindly chatted to about everything that has been happening in the DAYBEHAVIOR camp.

 Before your third album ‘Follow That Car!’, DAYBEHAVIOR had been away from the music scene for a while, so what was it like for the three of you to come back together?